-More than half of viewers rely on social platforms to watch online streams, compared to 34% who rely on TV networks’ site or app.
+More than half of viewers rely on social platforms to watch online streams, compared to 34% who use TV networks’ sites or apps.

 The variety of ways to access the content explains why more and more people watch live videos online.
-In 2017, around half of US internet users said they watch live streams at least once a week.
-23% of the viewers admitted they do so at least once a day.
+Around half of US internet users said they watch live streams at least once a week.
+And 23% of the viewers admitted they do so at least once a day.